114snehasish/homelab-azure-public/README.md

-# My Homelab on Azure with Terraform
+# My Azure Homelab: The Foundation

-This project allows me to provision a modular, persistent homelab environment on Azure using Terraform and GitHub Actions.
-I built this to have full control over my infrastructure with the ability to destroy and recreate compute resources without losing my data.
+This repository contains the **foundational infrastructure** for my evolving homelab on Azure.

+I am building this project as a modular base layer.
+While the current setup focuses on establishing a robust, persistent Compute and Storage architecture, it is designed to be the bedrock for a much larger, more complex ecosystem that I am actively developing.

+## 🚧 Status: Phase 1 (Core Infrastructure)

+This is just the beginning.
+I have established the essential primitives—networking, state management, and persistence—to support the advanced capabilities (service meshes, managed databases, complex topologies) that will follow.

+What I have solved so far:
+- **Modular Autonomy**: Decoupling the lifecycle of "muscle" (Compute) from "memory" (Storage).
+- **Hardened Persistence**: Ensuring data survival independent of infrastructure volatility.
+- **Bootstrapping**: Automating the "Day 0" configuration of disposable nodes.

 ## 📚 Documentation

-I have put comprehensive documentation under the `docs/` directory to help you understand my setup:
+I have put comprehensive documentation under the `docs/` directory to help you understand this foundational layer:

 - **[📖 Conceptual Guide](docs/conceptual_guide.md)**
-  *Read this first!* Here I explain the "Why" and "How" behind my architectural decisions, including:
+  *Read this first!* Here I explain the architectural philosophy I am using to prepare for scale, including:
-  - My "Cattle, Not Pets" philosophy.
+  - Why I treat this early infrastructure as "Cattle, Not Pets".
-  - How I persist Docker data even when destroying the VM ("Split Disk Strategy").
-  - How I use `cloud-init` to automate the bootstrapping process.
+  - My "Split Disk Strategy" for long-term data safety.
+  - The `cloud-init` patterns I'm establishing for future flexibility.

 - **[⚙️ Technical Reference](docs/technical_reference.md)**
-  My personal API reference for the codebase.
-I listed all Modules, Resources, Variables, and Outputs that I use.
+  My personal API reference for the current core modules.

-## 🚀 Quick Start
+## 🚀 Quick Start (The Base Layer)

 ### Prerequisites
 - Azure CLI